Money-Mate-SWE/MoneyMate/README.md

 npm run ios
 ```

-Note: Expo Go mobile app will not work since we are in bare workflow and not in expo managed workflow

-### Run Front-End on your physical device
+### To run Front-End on your physical device (optional)
 Make sure to turn on developer mode in your iPhone and restart the device.

 Plugin your phone to your mac via USB.

-open Xcode and open Device and Simulator using the shortucut "cmd" + "shift" + 2.
+Open Xcode and open Device and Simulator using the shortucut "cmd" + "shift" + 2.

 Wait till your device is connected and all the cache are loaded.

+Change web address of backend from local host to your mac ip address since we are communicating from frontend in mobile to backend in mac.

-Now run all the steps mentioned in [Run Front-end](#Run-Front-End) except the last one.
+Now run all the steps mentioned in [Run Front-end](#run-front-end) except the last one.
 The last command should be

 ```bash
 npx expo run:ios --device